dhfbk/simpitiki/README.md

 # SIMPITIKI: a Simplification corpus for Italian

-SIMPITIKI is a Simplification corpus for Italian and it consists in two sets of simplified pairs: the first one is harvested from the Italian Wikipedia in a semi-automatic way; the second one is manually annotated sentence-by-sentence from documents in the administrative domain.
+SIMPITIKI is a Simplification corpus for Italian and it consists of two sets of simplified pairs: the first one is harvested from the Italian Wikipedia in a semi-automatic way; the second one is manually annotated sentence-by-sentence from documents in the administrative domain.

 The first part is the result of a study aimed at assessing the possibility to leverage a simplification corpus from Wikipedia in a semi-automated way, starting from Wikipedia edits.
 The study is inspired by the work presented in [(Woodsend and Lapata 2011)](http://homepages.inf.ed.ac.uk/kwoodsen/wiki.html), in which a set of parallel sentences was extracted from Simple Wikipedia revision history.
 However, the present work is different in that: (i) we use the Italian Wikipedia revision history, demonstrating that the approach can be applied also to languages other than English and on edits of Wikipedia that were not created for educational purposes, and (ii) we manually select the actual simplifications and label them following the annotation scheme already applied to other Italian corpora.
 This makes possible the comparison with other resources for text simplification, and allows a seamless integration between different corpora.